-Figure 12 illustrates the results.
+Figure 13 illustrates the results.
 With VSched, patterns executes at about 25 MFLOP/s regardless of the amount of contention introduced.
 On the other hand, without VSched, the node with the contending program slows as more contention is introduced, slowing down all the other nodes as well.
 Beyond a contention of 1.0, patterns slows to a crawl without VSched, and we do not plot those points.
+In general, schedulers that can isolate workloads are preferable for parallel applications.